russelldj/CalibrADE/README.md

 # DVC
 ```
+# If you are adding folders, make sure to use the -R/--recursive flag
 dvc add <files>
 # run the git command that shows up and commit
 git push # This may ask you to set up permission with Google drive.
 You need the GDrive data folder shared with you.